Frequently Asked Questions

 These structural and governance provisions will create and help to maintain a close working relationship between the Purdue Alumni Association and Purdue for Life.
 In addition, the Purdue Alumni Association Board will conduct an annual review of Purdue for Life past-year performance and the Purdue for Life new-year plan.

 No, the John Purdue Club continues as an organization for those who give annually at $200 or more to Purdue Athletics.
 The John Purdue Club is part of the Purdue for Life Foundation.
 See new logos below for the John Purdue Club:

-No, the President’s Council continues as an organization for those who give annually at $1,000 or more to any area at Purdue University.
-The President’s Council is part of the Purdue for Life Foundation.
-See new logos below for the President’s Council:
+No, President’s Council continues as an organization for those who give annually at $1,000 or more to any area at Purdue University.
+President’s Council is part of the Purdue for Life Foundation.
+See new logos below for President’s Council:

-You will begin to see communication from the Purdue for Life Foundation as opposed to the Purdue Alumni Association or University Development, and programming that had previously been conducted separately—for example, our activities in Naples, Florida, each February—will now be produced from the integrated Foundation so that you have a comprehensive view of the options available and can pay for them from one registration site.
+You will see communication from the Purdue for Life Foundation as opposed to the Purdue Alumni Association or University Development, and programming that had previously been conducted separately—for example, our activities in Naples, Florida, each February—will now be produced from the integrated Foundation so that you have a comprehensive view of the options available and can pay for them from one registration site.